I’m going to be completely honest with you. Real prayer does not come easy for me.

 What is “real prayer?”

-Real prayer is not an activity limited to a time slot in our day, but an ongoing relationship with the living God.
+Real prayer is not an activity limited to a time slot in my day, but an ongoing relationship with the living God.
 In her book “Live a Praying Life,” Jennifer Kennedy Dean describes prayer like this:

 Prayer is opening our lives to God, acknowledging our total dependence on Him.
 It is an attitude of receptivity in which we live every moment.
 It is being open to Him at all times.
 It is living in the presence of God, always in the process of being reshaped and recreated by Him.